the-draupnir-project/Draupnir/README.md

 # Draupnir

-A [Matrix](https://matrix.org) moderation bot and protections platform.
+A [Matrix](https://matrix.org) moderation bot and protection platform.
 Visit [#draupnir:matrix.org](https://matrix.to/#/#draupnir:matrix.org)
 in your client and come say hi.